Last Updated on

 Choosing a good hotel in Makati City, Manila can be a challenge if you’ve never been there before.
 That’s why I created this guide.
 To show you the best accommodation in this area, so that you can quickly and easily find the perfect place for your stay.

 Note: I selected the following hotels based on location, overall quality and value for money.
 I’ve also made sure that each has an overwhelming amount of positive reviews – so that they’re not just resorts that I like, but also places that other people were happy to stay at.

 Makati is Manila’s best neighborhood to stay in because it’s modern and relatively safe.
 It’s also filled with parks and impressively big malls.
 In comparison, most other parts of Manila look chaotic and unattractive.

-The area is best known for being the central business district of the Philippines, and one of the major commercial and economic hubs in Asia.
-Almost every major business in the country is based there, or at least has an office in the city.
+The area is best known for being the central business district of the Philippines, and it’s one of the major commercial and economic hubs in Asia.
+Almost every big business in the country is based there, or at least has an office in the city.

 Its skyline is modern and green, and the area is bustling with nightlife venues and restaurants.
 It’s also home to well-known attractions such as the Greenbelt Mall, Ayala Filipino Culture Museum, and the Salcedo Weekend Market.

 A taxi ride from Manila Airport to Makati takes about 15 to 30 minutes, making it a good place to stay the night if you’re planning on traveling anywhere else in the Philippines.

 These 4 places are easy on your wallet, while still providing good comfort and cleanliness.
 Starting rates for their rooms fall in between ~₱1,766 (~USD $34) and ~₱2,400 (~USD $46).